 HTTP 3 is the de facto application layer protocol for APIs.
-Although there were enhancements from HTTP versions 1 to 2, it was not enough.
+Although there were enhancements from HTTP versions 1 to 2, it were not enough.

 Hence, there is an upcoming standardization effort for HTTP 3.
 However, the caveat is that the existing transport protocol, TCP, will be replaced with QUIC.
 This protocol offers a better online experience.

-WebSub is a distributed protocol based on the Publish-Subscribe mechanism for communication between publishers across their multiple targets.
+WebSub is a distributed protocol based on the Publish-Subscribe mechanism for communication between publishers across multiple targets.
 This protocol is becoming relevant due to the demand for building event-driven APIs.
-Its relevance is known mostly for SaaS-built applications that are data-driven and notification centric in nature.
+Its relevance is known mostly for SaaS-built applications that are data-driven and notification-centric in nature.